Smoking in association football

 The issue of smoking in association football is a historical controversy.
 Traditionally, football managers would smoke on the touch-line as well as players smoking away from the pitch.
-However growing anti-smoking trends have led to a number of restrictions being put in place surrounding them.
-Smoking is now largely banned from stadiums around the world but some individual players and managers have continued to smoke.
+However, increasing public health concerns and stricter regulations have led to widespread smoking restrictions in football.
+Smoking is now largely banned from stadiums around the world, but some individual players and managers have continued to smoke.

 History

-In the early 20th century, smoking by players and coaches was widespread throughout world football.
+In the early 20th century, smoking among players and coaches was common in professional football.
 In the 1930s, top footballers in England were used to promote cigarette brands as players often smoked.
 Cigarette cards were collectible cards from cigarette packets, of which images of footballers were a popular variety.
-Bobby Robson was the first player to assert his image rights, and was paid three guineas for his image to be used on cigarette cards.
-Through this cigarette advertising, Sir Stanley Matthews became aware of the scientific links between smoking and cancer after looking into it.
+Bobby Robson was among the first players to assert his image rights, receiving three guineas for his image on cigarette cards.
+Through cigarette advertising, Sir Stanley Matthews became aware of emerging scientific research linking smoking to cancer.
 Some managers at the time also would not allow smoking around their players, with the Arsenal manager Herbert Chapman asking players if they smoked or drank alcohol before attempting to sign them and the Wolverhampton Wanderers manager Frank Buckley issuing club rules prohibiting players from smoking for two days prior to a match.

-Following the Second World War, a number of high-profile players such as Jack Charlton, Johan Cruyff, Preben Elkjær and Sócrates continued to smoke.
+After World War II, prominent footballers like Jack Charlton, Johan Cruyff, Preben Elkjær and Sócrates were known to smoke.
 In the 1950s, when Wilf McGuinness became a reserve team manager at Manchester United, where he managed players he had played with, he was encouraged to start smoking as a way to assert his authority as a manager.